The White Rose was founded in 1942 by several students at the University of Munich, including Sophie Scholl and her brother Hans.

 (414) 297-1140

 Hello, my name is [Your Name].
-I’m calling to express serious concern about the tragic death of Renee Nicole Good and the broader implications for public safety.
+I’m calling to express serious concern about the tragic death of Renee Nicole Good and Alex Pretti and the broader implications for public safety.

 This situation highlights the importance of reviewing whether current policies and enforcement systems are working effectively.
 I urge your office to support stronger accountability and thoughtful improvements to help prevent similar tragedies.